 If you are regularly using crack or cocaine, you are putting yourself at risk.
-Check out our comprehensive addiction treatment programing through Impact IOP to get your life back.
+Check out our comprehensive addiction treatment programming through Impact IOP to get your life back.
 We work with individuals from withdrawal to aftercare and every step in between.

 What is Cocaine?

 Cocaine is a drug made from the coca plant, native to South America.
-This drug is most often found in powder form, but can be altered.
+This drug is most often found in powder form but can be altered.
 Cocaine is commonly rubbed on the gums, snorted up the nose, or injected into the bloodstream.
-This stimulant creates feelings of alertness, euphoria, and hyper focus.
+This stimulant creates feelings of alertness, euphoria, and hyperfocus.
 Cocaine is quick-acting, but its effects are short-lived, causing individuals to take hits of cocaine continuously, or binge, to maintain the high.

 What is Crack Cocaine?

 Crack cocaine is an altered form of cocaine.
-Cocaine is cut with baking soda and cooked down, crystalline rock crystals form.
+Cocaine is cut with baking soda and cooked down, and crystalline rock crystals form.
 The crystals can then be crushed and smoked.
 By cutting the cocaine down with other chemicals, crack costs significantly less than pure cocaine.
 However, due to a chemical reaction that occurs in the creation process, crack is more potent and far more dangerous than cocaine.
 By inhaling directly into the lungs, crack can cause an elevated risk for respiratory distress.

 What is the Difference Between Crack Cocaine vs Cocaine?